 Principles, procedures, and regulations governing the legal and ethical relationships among physicians, patients, and health care professionals.
 Includes current ethical issues related to the various healthcare professions and patient confidentiality.
-Credit hours - 3 Lecture hours - 48 (fully online)

 Life-Span Growth and Development is a study of social, emotional, cognitive and physical factors and influences of a developing human from conception to death.